E-bikes have a weight problem, but the 9kg Ares Super Leggera HPS could change that

 No price is listed so far, but it seems fair to say that every gram shaved off the bike's weight will add substantially to its cost - this is certainly no commuter workhorse.

-We remain optimistic though, and hopefully the research involved in developing this 9kg e-bike will eventually trickle down to much more accessible models, and make straining to heave an e-bike upstairs a thing of the past.
+We remain optimistic though, and hopefully the technological advances made in developing this 9kg e-bike will eventually trickle down to much more accessible models, and make straining to heave an e-bike upstairs a thing of the past.